Created & Written

 A sixth volume,

 La Vieillesse de Monsieur Lecoq (Mr. Lecoq's Old Age), was written by another popular mystery writer, Fortuné de Boisgobey, in 1878.
-It takes place the same year.
+It takes place in 1877.
 This novel anticipates the modern publishing phenomenon of Sherlock Holmes pastiches.
 In it, Lecoq pretends to be older than he really is -- he would only be in his late 40ies -- but that is an illusion carefully cultivated because of his extra-curricular activities (see below).

 Finally,